prettier/prettier-vscode/README.md

 #### prettier.prettierPath

 Supply a custom path to the prettier module.
+This path should be to the module folder, not the bin/script path. i.e. `./node_modules/prettier`, not `./bin/prettier`.

 #### prettier.packageManager